Marty4FromCPT/GG-Log-Service/README.md

-📘 GG-Log-Service
+Project Summary – GG Log Service

-A serverless, infrastructure-as-code driven log service application using AWS Lambda, DynamoDB, API Gateway, and Terraform.
-This solution enables log ingestion and retrieval via secure RESTful API endpoints.
+I developed a fully serverless, infrastructure-as-code (IaC) log service using AWS Lambda, API Gateway, DynamoDB, and Terraform.
+The solution includes:

+Two Lambda functions:

+One to receive and store log entries

+One to retrieve the latest 100 logs, sorted by timestamp

+API Gateway endpoints to interact with the service

+DynamoDB as the storage layer, with AWS-managed KMS encryption

+Least privilege IAM roles for secure execution

+All infrastructure is provisioned via Terraform in a single file

+A clean README with testing instructions and curl/Postman examples

+A test script (submit_logs.sh) to simulate log traffic

+Optionally includes a GitHub Actions pipeline to update Lambda code

+The entire setup is repeatable, secure, and easy to deploy, with no manual steps after cloning the repository and configuring AWS credentials.

 Features